13pixlar/gravity-forms-sticky-form/README.md

 <h2>Description</h2>

-Description: This is a <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> plugin that enables forms to be "sticky".
+This is a WordPress plugin for <a href="http://www.gravityforms.com/" target="_blank">Gravity Forms</a> that enables forms to be "sticky".
 A sticky form stays populated with the users submitted data.
 The data is retrieved from the actual entry.
 This makes the same entries editable from both back- and front end.

+The stycky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

+Gravity Form persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.

-This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>
+This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.

-This plugin is Open Source and pull requests can be made on the <a href="https://github.com/13pixlar/gravity-forms-sticky-form">Gitgub project page</a>

 <h3>Installation</h3>